 Island in the Sky is a broad and level mesa to the north of the park between Colorado and Green river.
 Meanwhile, the Needles district is named for the red and white banded rock pinnacles which dominate it.
 More than simply beautiful, this area carries historic significance.
 That’s because the Needles district was once home of the Ancestral Puebloan Indians.
 These inhabitants left traces of their existence in the form of petroglyphs.
 Most famous of these is Newspaper Rock.

 Not to be outdone, the Maze district is one of the most remote and inaccessible areas of the United States.
 It’s Horseshoe Canyon contains panels of rock art made by hunter-gatherers from the Late Archaic Period (2000-1000 B.C.) pre-dating the Ancestral Puebloans.
 This area’s artifacts, dwellings, pictographs, and murals are some of the oldest in America.

-Photography in Canyonlands National Park is usually accomplished by a visit to the Island in the Sky unit.
-Mesa Arch is a world famous location to capture the spectacular reflected glow under the arch at sunrise.
-Deadhorse Point State Park has an incredible view looking down on the Colorado Rover.
-The famous “Holy Ghost” pictograph panel is located in the detached Horseshoe Canyon unit and reached via a 3 mile hike into the canyon.
+Photographers to the park usually visit Island in the Sky as well as Mesa Arch.
+Likewise, Deadhorse Point State Park has an incredible view looking down on the Colorado Rover.
+For the avid explorer, the famous “Holy Ghost” pictograph panel lies in the detached Horseshoe Canyon unit.
+Trekkers reach this treasure via a 3 mile hike into the canyon.